Large eddy simulation of flow in porous media: Analysis of the commutation error of the double-averaged equations: Results

-The presented version of the SIMPLE algorithm for the DANS equations was first applied to simulate the flow field from case A. This study is named as \textbf{A1}.
-Distributions of the explicitly filtered velocity were used as boundary conditions in the simulation, for inlet, upper and lower edges of the domain.
-For the outlet, a zero gradient boundary condition was employed for velocity field along with a reference value for pressure.
-Residuals of the equations were driven below \(10^{-6}\) to ensure proper convergence of the nonlinear system.
-Both the velocity \(\DAvg{\vec{u}}\) and pressure \(\DAvg{p}\), computed from \(\sDAvg{p}\), are in a very good agreement with the explicitly filtered data.
-Plots of both fields along the \(x\) axis are presented in the fig. \ref{fig:fields_small}.
-As mentioned previously, the filtered variables are similar to the original fields in areas sufficiently far from the porous region and where both \(\vec{u}\) and \(p\) are smooth.
-This property can facilitate a potential blending of the DANS equations with the classic turbulence-modelled Navier-Stokes equations.
+The presented version of the discretised DANS equations was first applied to simulate the flow field from case DA-G1-A. Distributions of the explicitly filtered velocity were used as the boundary conditions in the simulation, for the inlet, upper and lower edges of the domain.
+For the outlet, a zero gradient boundary condition was employed for velocity along with a reference value for pressure.
+Residuals of the equations were driven below \(10^{-6}\) to ensure the proper convergence of the nonlinear system.
+Both the \(\DAvg{\vec{u}}\) and \(\DAvg{p}\), are in very good agreement with the explicitly filtered data.
+Plots of both fields along the \(x\)-axis are presented in Figure~\ref{fig:fields_small}.
+The computed variables are similar to the original fields in areas sufficiently far from the porous region and where both \(\vec{u}\) and \(p\) are smooth.

-This can be seen more clearly in the second test conducted in the present work, named B1, where the same \(\vec{F}\), \(\phi_{VT}\) and \(\tnsr{\tau}\) fields were extrapolated and used for the computation in a domain of the same size as used in the reference simulation.
-Uniform boundary condition at the inlet, and the symmetry conditions were prescribed for the filtered velocity.
-Obtained solution (presented in the Figure \ref{fig:fields_small}) was in excellent agreement with both values filtered cases A and B. This results support the hypothesis that the boundary-related commutation errors need not be included in the computation when the correct porosity is prescribed in affected regions.
+In case DA-G1-B1, \(\vec{F}\), \(\phi\) and \(\tnsr{\tau}\) fields from G1-A were extrapolated and used for the computation in a domain of the same size as used in the reference simulation.
+The uniform boundary condition at the inlet and the symmetry conditions at the sides of the domain were prescribed for the filtered velocity.
+Obtained solution (presented in Figure \ref{fig:fields_small}) was in excellent agreement with filtered values.
+These results support the hypothesis that boundary-related commutation errors need not be included in the computation when the correct porosity is prescribed near the edges of the domain.

-However, in order to test the ability of appropriately accounting for these errors, a third test was conducted (denoted B2).
-The porosity distribution filtered from the whole domain, along with the unclosed terms, \(\vec{F^b}\) and \(C^b\) were used.
-Again, uniform inlet conditions for velocity were employed and no substantial departure of the results from those of the previous simulation could be observed.
-The main difference occurred in the pressure field near the inlet (fig. \ref{fig:fields_small}), where the pressure was underestimated.
-This is an effect of using superficial average of pressure in the discretized equation.
-Additionally, using \(\vec{F}^b\) and \(C^b\) terms improved the distribution of the velocity field near the inlet by a small amount in comparison to B1 case.